unsw-restech/unsw-restech.github.io/source/storage/onedrive.rst

 .. .. warning:: In practice, this has implications.
 All of our other common
     drives, like /apps, /home and /srv/scratch, will automatically mount on all machines.
 OneDrive only mounts on the machine you mount it on.
-If you mount it on the login node katana1, it will not be available on katana2 or any of the worker nodes.
-You will need to mount OneDrive within your PBS script.
+If you mount it on the login node kdm, it will not be available on katana2 or any of the worker nodes.

 The configuration section will probably only once, whereas the "how to mount" section will need to be run each time.